 1. Project initiation stage: understand the goals, priorities, deadlines, and risks of the project

-The initiation stage of the project life cycle is when you meet with clients and stakeholders to understand their goals, motivations, and hopes for the project.
+The initiation stage of the project management life cycle is when you meet with clients and stakeholders to understand their goals, motivations, and hopes for the project.

 During this stage the aim is to hash out the high-level goals that must be met for you to consider the project a success.
 There’s lots of research, discovery, and discussion, but very little detailed planning in this phase.